-With the approval of the LTGSA, the Company is selling gas volumes at the well-head, directly to TPDC through the NNGI.
-Well SS-3 is currently suspended and well SS-4 has been shut-in.
-Limited sand production has been identified in SS-4 and SS-7, which is also shut-in until further root cause analysis has been completed.
-The Company may undertake workovers on SS-3 and SS-4 wells in the future together with well SS-10.
-As at June 30, 2019 well SS-11 is tied into both the Songas facilities and the NNGI but aligned and supplying gas only to the Songas plant, while well SS-12 is only tied into the NNGI.
+Well SS-12 is currently supplying up to 35 MMcfd of Additional Gas to TANESCO through the NNGI via a side letter agreement to the PGSA.
+Subject to approval of the GSA, the Company plans to sell gas volumes at the well-head, directly to TPDC through the NNGI.
+Well SS-3 is currently suspended and well SS-4 has been shut-in pending the commissioning of the refrigeration unit at the Songas Plant.
+The Company may undertake workovers on both the wells in the future together with well SS-10.

+As at March 31, 2019 well SS-11 is tied into both the Songas Plant and the NNGI, but aligned and supplying gas only to the Songas plant, while well SS-12 is only tied into the NNGI.
 The facilities for the connection of well SS-10 to the NNGI are available and the connection can be completed when required.
 It is currently anticipated that wells SS-10 and SS-11 will be realigned and or interconnected as and when further volumes to the NNGI are required.
-In order to manage incremental demand through the NNGI, it is planned to install dual flow control on the SS-11 flow line to overcome arrival pressure differentials between the Songas and NNGI plants, allowing the well to flow to both plants simultaneously.
-This is expected to be in place by mid-2020.